Cairo Conference: November 23

 Lord Mountbatten pointed out that overland communications to China depended on the army in Yunnan operating in conjunction with the British.
 Stilwell, on the other hand, was optimistic and insisted that they could compensate for the Chinese Army's personnel shortage.
 The Chinese generals present did not comment on Mountbatten's plans but repeatedly stressed the need to plan for an early counteroffensive against the Japanese in Burma and the reopening of Chinese supply lines.
+Chiang believed that any offensive on land should be timed with naval operations, because the Japanese were very motivated to defend and reinforce their important position in Burma and would also benefit from the new infrastructure and supply lines that they had been building.
+The British, however, believed that land and naval operations could run separately from each other, citing the long distances separating inland Burma from its seas and the time it would take for the British Navy to prepare due to its existing engagements in the Atlantic.

 That evening, Roosevelt held a banquet for Chiang and Soong.
 The two spoke of the establishment of a coalition government in China as well as issues such as British interests in Shanghai and Canton, the use of American warships rather than British warships in subsequent military operations, and the future status of Malaya, Burma, and India.